 It is a simple procedure, so start by digging around your plant and lift it with soil still attached to the roots.
 Place your plant in a container large enough to take all the roots, and fill with peat-free multipurpose compost.

 Deadhead and, in the case of pelargoniums, reduce all the fleshy stems to around 3-4in (7-10cm) then water and place somewhere light and frost free.

 To protect plants from frost, keep fleece handy to drape over tender plants on nights when the temperature falls well below 32˚F (0˚C).

 Top tip: If any flower buds form during unseasonal mild spells in winter, pinch them out to prevent the plant wasting energy on flowers rather than strong new growth in spring.

-Every season has its associated chores and one of the key October gardening jobs is raking up fallen leaves to make one of the most important commodities in soil improvement: leaf mould.
+Every season has its associated chores and one of the key October gardening jobs is cleaning up leaves to make one of the most important commodities in soil improvement: leaf mold.

-Learning how to make leaf mould by collecting fallen leaves also improves your garden.
+Learning how to make leaf mold with fallen leaves will improve your garden.
 It removes them from hard surfaces where they become dangerous and slippery as they degrade, and from the lawn where, if left, they can cause yellowing of grass and harbor pests and other problems.

 Deciduous leaves have different properties and decompose at differing rates.
 The quickest and best are beech, oak and hornbeam.